If you want to protect your privacy online, one of the simplest ways to do that is using a proxy server.

 However, this is unlikely to be a problem for most people, and proxy servers otherwise provide a useful if basic way to avoid the extensive advertiser tracking and routine privacy intrusions that are now commonplace online.

 Do note that a lot of proxy server providers also provide paid-for VPN services, because VPN (Virtual Private Network) can offer better security and privacy than a proxy service alone.
-In which case, it may be worth considering getting a free VPN or pay for one of the best VPN services instead.
+In which case, it may be worth considering getting a free VPN or pay for one of the best premium services instead.

 If you're not sure whether a proxy server will be better, check out our guide Proxy servers vs VPN: Why VPNs are better.

 In the meantime, here we'll feature the best proxy services, free and paid-for, which will overlap with some VPN services.

 - Want your company or services to be considered for this buyer’s guide?
 Please email your request to email@example.com with the URL of the buying guide in the subject line.

 You can get both residential and data center proxies from Smartproxy.
 Its pool of over 40 million rotating residential IPs comes from desktop and mobile devices and is shared between all the users.

 While this can be disadvantageous as you can get flagged IPs, the provider ensures its quick rotation policy ensures its proxies don’t get banned.
 Smartproxy limits plans by bandwidth but allows you to run an unlimited number of concurrent threads.

 You can select the proxy you want to use from a list of backconnect gateway servers in your dashboard.
 By default, Smartproxy displays all the different gateways for the countries and cities that it supports.
 You can however filter down the proxies based on a couple of useful parameters such as the location, and the type of session (rotating or sticky).
 Depending on these, the dashboard will show the appropriate proxy gateway that you can then use in your apps and tools.